 Composite Character: Baron Zemo is a combination of elements of his own comics counterpart (Heinrich Zemo) and his son and successor (Helmut Zemo).
 Similarly, the Crimson Dynamo is a villain—but wears the suit worn by Gennady Gavrilov, a hero, from the comics and, according to his bio in issue 2 of the tie-in comic, has element of the already-Composite Character of Ivan Vanko from Iron Man 2 (his real name and reasons for hating Iron Man stemming from something that happened between their fathers).

-Played straight as well.
-He is black like the Ultimates and Cinematic incarnations of the character but has hair identical to the modern 616 version, at least until the second season, where he looks more like his Ultimate incarnation.
+Nick Fury is black like the Ultimates and Cinematic incarnations of the character but has hair identical to the modern 616 version, at least until the second season, where he looks more like his Ultimate incarnation.

 While not a character, Kang's sword-shaped spaceship The Damocles is merged with The Peak, S.W.O.R.D.'s sword-shaped space station.